MangoTreeTech/Mango-Client/README.md

-# mango
+# Mango

-A new Flutter project.
+A new map-based social application, client written in Flutter.

 ## Getting Started